Motorists, who drive their cars regularly, often face issues with the braking system of the car.

 You can also get these issues resolved by a professional mechanic but we are going to save your time and money with the DIY guide.

 However, you just need to follow these simple steps to get the air out of brake lines and get the brakes back to their original condition.

 Step 1: Place the Plastic Tube

-At the beginning, you need to arrange a flexible plastic tube of almost 18 inches and attach it to the first bleeder’s nipple.
+In the beginning, you need to arrange a flexible plastic tube of almost 18 inches and attach it to the first bleeder’s nipple.

 You can access the bleeder from the backside of the brakes.

-Therefore, it can be used any container or a simple plastic bottle to store the fluid.
+Therefore, it can be used in any container or a simple plastic bottle to store the fluid.
 In establishing the connection, make sure there is no leakage and repeat the same process for all bleeders.

 Fix the tube to the nipple in such a manner that the tube does not come off.

 Once you have collected the brake fluid from all the bleeders, store the brake fluid, and recycle it with care.

 While performing any kind of maintenance work with the car, make sure to wear safety goggles and make sure that fluid does not get in contact with the eyes or hands.